wlindstrom55/odin-library/README.md

 # The Odin Project - Library JS project
-- This project is the first to really deal with objects and constructors that I have done in JS.
+- This project deals with objects mainly: constructing, accessing, and changing them.
     - There is also some usage of HTML forms and tables, both of which I hadn't really practiced much yet.
+        - Also some good array practice.
     - Link to instructions here: <https://www.theodinproject.com/lessons/node-path-javascript-library>
     - Live page here: <https://wlindstrom55.github.io/TOP_Library/>